Log it or lose it

 Most people with a role in an incident management or business recovery team accept that, if they have to invoke their plans, it’s a good idea to keep an event log.
 Indeed, many plans contain a pre-prepared event logging form for just such a purpose, with headings such as date, time, event, response and so forth.
 Which is a good start.

 The problem is that most of us just don’t record enough information.
 We might feel we’ve captured enough for our own internal post-incident review, but we seldom consider the other possibilities.
-Like having to justify our actions in support of an insurance claim, or defend our actions or decisions in the event of legal action, or an inquest or public enquiry.
+Like having to justify our actions in support of an insurance claim, or defend our actions or decisions in the event of legal action, or an inquest or public inquiry.
 To put it another way, we don’t record enough information to cover our backside!

 So what is enough information?
 As well as recording events and actions it’s important to record decisions, the reasons for and the reasoning behind those decisions, the context in which they were made (such as time or other pressures), the options considered, the information or advice available at the time, who was involved, whether and when the actions were carried out, the timescales involved (how long it took, not just the time it was completed), and any review or revision that was subsequently undertaken.

 This may seem like overkill now, but don’t underestimate its importance.
-And if you ever find yourself in the unfortunate position of having to defend your actions in court, you’ll be glad you took note – and took adequate notes, in the form of a detailed event log.
+And if you ever find yourself in the unfortunate position of having to defend your actions in court, you’ll be glad you took note – and took adequate notes, in the form of a detailed event and decision log.